feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 ## The 'apiPrefix' option has been removed

 Feathers-Vuex now includes full support for communicating with multiple FeathersJS APIs.
-The `apiPrefix` option was a poorly implemented, hacky first attempt at this same feature.
-It was buggy.
+The `apiPrefix` option was a poorly-implemented, hacky, first attempt at this same feature.
 Since it didn't work as intended, it has been removed.
 See this example test for working with multiple APIs:

 ```js
 import { assert } from 'chai'